rieske/dbtest/README.md

   The data source must be ready to use and the database must be prepared/migrated.
 - `interactWithDatabase` - a test that requests a data source and interacts with the database - performs an insert and a select.

-I ran the tests repeatedly 1000 times each in data consistency mode both with the "migrate only once" feature and without it.
+I ran the tests in parallel 1000 times in each data consistency mode both with the "migrate only once" feature and without it.

 As mentioned above, this library optimizes for the `DATABASE_PER_TEST_METHOD` use case - a fresh database for each test method - eliminating repeated data migrations is where the gains come from.